spicylobstergames/astratomic/README.md

 Powered by a similar engine as Noita, made from scratch with Rust.

 ## Controls
 - You can walk with WASD and jump with Space.
-When on air press space again to activate your jetpack!
+When on air press Space again to activate your jetpack!
 - Left Mouse button to pull atoms, Right Mouse button to push atoms.
 - Mouse wheel to zoom in/out.